jclqrs/Lam_2024_Code/TT-seq/TTseq_README.md

 # TT-seq analysis

 # Calculate gene-level counts with htseq
 Gene-level counts were calculated with htseq for both sample and spike-in alignments.
-An example bash script with the alignment parameters is provided:
+An example bash script is provided:

 `sbatch run_htseqcount_samples.sh`